dcomtois/summarytools/README.md

 ###### Two things to note here:

   1. We specified `plain.ascii=FALSE`.
-This allows additional markup in the text (here, the bold-typed row names)
+This allows additional markup in the text (here, the bold-typed row names, added automatically by [pander](https://github.com/Rapporter/pander)).
   2. We used the option `missing="---"`, to show that if we don't like seeing `NA`'s in our tables, it's quite easy to get rid of them or replace them with any character (or combination of characters).

 To **learn more about _markdown_ and _rmarkdown_** formats, see [John MacFarlane's page](http://johnmacfarlane.net/pandoc/) and this [RStudio's R Markdown Quicktour](http://rmarkdown.rstudio.com/).